puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_node_definitions.markdown

 A given node will only get the contents of **one** node definition, even if two node statements could match a node's name.
 Puppet will do the following checks in order when deciding which definition to use:

 1. If there is a node definition with the node's exact name, Puppet will use it.
-2. If there is at least one regular expression node statement that matches the node's whole name, Puppet will use the first one it finds.
+2. If there is a regular expression node statement that matches the node's name, Puppet will use it.
+(If more than one regex node matches, Puppet will use one of them, with no guarantee as to which.)
 3. If the node's name looks like a fully qualified domain name (i.e. multiple period-separated groups of letters, numbers, underscores and dashes), Puppet will chop off the final group and start again at step 1.
 (That is, if a definition for `www01.example.com` isn't found, Puppet will look for a definition matching `www01.example`.)
 4. Puppet will use the `default` node.

 Thus, for the node `www01.example.com`, Puppet would try the following, in order:

 * `www01.example.com`
-* The first regex matching `www01.example.com`
+* A regex that matches `www01.example.com`
 * `www01.example`
-* The first regex matching `www01.example`
+* A regex that matches `www01.example`
 * `www01`
-* The first regex matching `www01`
+* A regex that matches `www01`
 * `default`

-You can turn off this fuzzy name matching by changing the puppet master's [`strict_hostname_checking`][strict] setting to `true`.
+You can turn off this fuzzy name matching by changing the Puppet master's [`strict_hostname_checking`][strict] setting to `true`.
 This will cause Puppet to skip step 3 and only use the node's full name before resorting to `default`.

 ### Regex Capture Variables